Construction Management Bachelor of Science

 - Provide Students with the knowledge and skills to succeed in supervisory and management roles in construction related fields.

 The following are the learning outcomes that will be used to assess the Construction Management program.
+These learning outcomes are aligned with the requirements for ACCE accreditation:

 - Create oral presentations appropriate to the construction discipline.